 - Brooklinen boasts the most options, with 17 different color and pattern combinations.

-- CloudTen has the fewest, with five colors for its sateen sheets and only two options for its percale sets signature cotton sheets.
+- CloudTen has five colors for its sateen sheets and only two options for its percale sets signature cotton sheets.

 Price and shipping

 Most of us aren’t in the market for a $419 luxury set like Parachute’s Linen Venice Set, Queen (though if you are, all the power to you).
-The good news is you can find comfortable, durable sheets ranging from $100 to $200 with all of these retailers.
+The good news is you can find comfortable, durable sheets ranging from $100 to $200 with nearly all of these retailers:

-- Brooklinen cotton sheets are the least expensive of the bunch, which they achieve by bypassing costs like wholesaling, designer licensing fees, and storefronts.
-Both the three-piece Classic percale set and the Luxe sateen set cost $100.
+- Brooklinen is able to bypass costs like wholesaling, designer licensing fees, and storefronts, which allows them to sell both the three-piece Classic percale set at an affordable $90 and the Luxe sateen set at $100.
 The linen bedding is a little pricier, at $249 for a four-piece set.

-- Parachute offers simple fitted sheets for $80.
-The percale and sateen sets start at $129 and $149, respectively, for a full-size bed; linen sets are $169.
+- Parachute offers brushed cotton fitted sheets for $150.
+The percale and sateen sets start at $109 and $129, respectively, for a full-size bed; linen sets are $149.

 - CloudTen sheets are the same price regardless of size; pick up any percale sheets for $120 or sateen sheets for $180.
 Their product offerings are fairly limited and only available in bundles and sets.